-Did you know that Jesus actually thanked His Father for hiding the simple truths of the kingdom of God from those people who insist on figuring them out on their own (Luke 10:21)?
-Jesus did "But when He, the not list steps of enlightenment or meditative paths to higher planes of spiritual knowledge.
+Therefore I make known to you, that no one speaking by the Spirit of God says, "Jesus is accursed"; and no one can say, "Jesus is Lord," except by the Holy Spirit. -1 Corinthians 12:3 figuring them out on their own (Luke 10:21)?
+Jesus did not list steps of enlightenment or meditative paths to higher planes of spiritual knowledge.
 On the contrary, He insisted that truth about God is always something that God, Himself, reveals to us-not something we figure out or attain on our own.

-For since in the wisdom of God the world through its wisdom did not come to know God.
-God was well-pleased through the foolishness of the message preached to save those who believe.
+For since in the wisdom of God the world through its wisdom did not come to know God, God was well-pleased through the foolishness of the message preached to save those who believe.